 In addition to fulfilling the entry requirements for your chosen course, to be eligible to apply for a scholarship, you must:

 - be an Australian citizen or Australian permanent resident

 - be aged 26 or under

 - be living in NSW

-- include a personal statement in support of their application indicating how you believe the scholarship will assist your studies and future career.
-This statement should give a sufficient explanation of the applicant’s background and current circumstances to enable TAFE NSW to judge your eligibility, need and merit;
+- include a personal statement in support of your application indicating how you believe the scholarship will assist your studies and future career.
+This statement should give a sufficient explanation of the applicant’s background and current circumstances to enable TAFE NSW to judge your eligibility, need and merit

 Successful applicants will be selected based on their written application, academic potential and their ability to meet the eligibility criteria.
 Shortlisted candidates may be required to attend an interview with a selection panel to include a representative of TDA National Scholarships Foundation and a representative of the donor.